openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 datum add --format open_images <path/to/dataset>
 ```

-It is possible to specify project name and project directory; run
+It is possible to specify project name and project directory.
+Run
 `datum create --help` for more information.

 Open Images dataset directory should have the following structure: